constructorfleet/ultimate-govee/README.md

 - `temperature` - the measure ambient temperature
 - `batteryLevel` - Remaining battery level of the device

+### Presence Sensor

+- `presence-mmWave` - mmWave sensor detected, distance in centimeters and duration
+- `presence-biological` - IR sensor detected, distance in centimters and duration
+- `enablePresence` - Flags for enabling the sensors
+- `detectionSettings` - Configure the detection distance, report detection duration and duration before absence

 ### RGB Lights

 - `micMode` - Makes the device sound reactive, various settings can be applied